-This action-packed role-playing game is based on an apocalyptic world in which the human race is on the verge of extinction.
+This action-packed role playing game is based on an apocalyptic game world in which the human race is on the verge of extinction.
 It’s near impossible to find allies, and anyone who knows how to kill with a weapon is the most important person in the world.

 Grim Dawn offers top-level character customization.
 Providing both the unique feature called “Devotion”, and traditional character tree, you’ll have lots of freedom to get into the role-playing aspects of Grim Dawn and really customize your character.